 3. Avoid lighting the fire with paper.
 The ashes can come out through the flue and then fall into the hot tub.

 4. When heating, the hot tub must always be filled with water, at a minimum level of 10 centimetres above the upper stove circulation opening, see line marking fill point.
 If the water level is any lower, there is a risk of causing the stove to overheat which presents a danger of fire.

-5. Never leave the hot tub unattended when it's filled with water.
+5. Never leave the hot tub unattended when it is filled with water.
 If you must leave the hot tub, ensure that the fire has been extinguished and the hot tub

 is secured with the hot tub cover.
 If you do not have a hot tub cover, ensure the hot tub is completely empty of water.

-6. When heating the hot tub does not touch or get too close to the stove and the flu can become very hot.
+6. When heating the hot tub does not touch or get too close to the stove and the flu can become extremely hot.